cvasseng/ThursUI/README.md

 *This is very much a work in progress.
 Widgets/controls are added on a "I need a xxx right now"-basis as I continue the development of my game and engine.*

-Currently supports the following controls:
+**Currently supported controls:**
   * Button
   * Progressbar
+  * Window

 As of now, there's only a renderer back-end for [NanoVG](https://github.com/memononen/nanovg).
-It should be easy to write a custom renderer - take a look in [`include/thurs/renderers/thurs.renderer.nanovg.hpp`](include/renderers/thurs/thurs.renderer.nanovg.hpp) for a place to start.
+It should be easy to write a custom renderer - take a look in [`include/thurs/renderers/thurs.renderer.nanovg.hpp`](include/thurs/renderers/thurs.renderer.nanovg.hpp) for a place to start.

 <insert gif here>